bysnupy/openshift_trainings/v3.5/memos/non_ha_installation.md

 address=/.openshift.host.local/xxx.xxx.xxx.xxx
 ```

-* If you use DHCP for setting up network interface, you need to disable PEERDNS=no on node hosts except master node
+* If you use DHCP for setting up network interface, you need to disable PEERDNS=no on all node hosts
 ```
 # nmcli con mod eth0 ipv4.ignore-dns-auto true
 ```